Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

-# JANAF thermochemical tables to NASA polynomials converter
+# A tool to converte JANAF thermochemical tables to NASA Glenn coefficients
 These codes allows to generate [NASA Glenn Coefficients](https://ntrs.nasa.gov/api/citations/20020085330/downloads/20020085330.pdf) from JANAF (Joint Army-Navy-Air Force) [thermochemical tables](https://janaf.nist.gov/janaf4pdf.html) or any other thermochemical table formatted like the JANAF tables found on the [NIST Chemistry Notebook](https://webbook.nist.gov/chemistry/) or your own data found by ab-initio calculations for example.
 The text formatting of the NASA polynomials is rather strict and can found in some [old edition of the Chemkin manual](CHEMKIN_III_manual(1996).pdf).
+The theory is the following:

 ## The NASA formalism for thermochemical data
 ![](Polynomials.png)

 H stands for enthalpy, S for entropy and Cp for heat capacity (R being the gas constant).
-The NASA formalism assumes that any set of thermochemical data can be fitted with a 4th order polynom.
-As H and S are functions of Cp and T, polynomial coefficients are common except for a6 (standard heat of formation at 298 K time R) and a7 (standard-state entropy at 298K times R).
-For better accuracy, the data are divided in two sets: loww and high temperature.
-The limit between the two is a free parameter to change in order to increase fitting accruracy (what does the code).
-Dividing all data by R avoids the mismatch between Calories and Joules units, which is a common source of error.
+The NASA formalism assumes that any set of thermochemical data on a large range of temperature can be fitted with 4th order polynoms.
+As H and S are functions of Cp and T, polynomial coefficients are common between them except for a6 (standard heat of formation at 298 K time R) and a7 (standard-state entropy at 298K times R).
+For better accuracy, the data are divided in two sets: low and high temperature.
+The limit between the two is a free parameter to change in order to increase fitting accruracy (what the code does).
+Dividing all data by R avoids the mismatch between Calories and Joules units, which is a common source of error, as there is less than an order of magnitude difference between them.

 ## The NASA formalism for text output
 ![](Polynomials_txt.png)